mikescandy/YnaEngine/README.md

 ### Licence

-Microsft public license.
+Microsoft public license.
 Take a look on LICENSE file for more informations